GQW19/lev_doc/tutorial/README.md

 #### Configure ssh config file

-First, you need to find the file directory where the ssh public key is stored:
-Run the command:`touch ~/.ssh/config` to create a config file and enter the following(change the username to your own):
+First, you need to find the file directory where the ssh public key is stored.
+Once you find this directory (often, `~/.ssh/config`), run the command:`touch ~/.ssh/config` to create a config file and enter the following (changing the username to your own):

 ```bash
 Host lev